BNLOS/re4-research/README.md

 * **re4resample.cpp** - tool for extracting & resampling XWB files used by RE4 (resampling low-sample-rate audio to a higher rate should improve any HRTF effects mixed into the audio)

-* **re4sym.cpp** - parser for SYM files included with the RE4 GC debug build, allows exporting the SYM as both IDA & Ghidra scripts
+* **re4sym.cpp** - parser for SYM files included with the RE4 GC debug build, allows exporting the SYM as IDA/Ghidra scripts & Dolphin MAP files.

 * **prodg-rel.py** - IDAPython loader for PS2 "SN ProDG relocatable DLL" files, as used by the RE4 PS2 versions, will automatically name functions with whatever symbols are available in the REL.